What Are Barefoot Shoes? The Truth About Natural Footwear

 This guide from LEMS explains the causes of bunions and how footwear choices can influence their development and correction.

-When I first tried barefoot shoes several years ago, what stood out most wasn’t just comfort—it was awareness.
-Feeling the ground beneath my feet changed how I moved, from the way I walked to how I balanced on uneven terrain.
-That sensory connection, often called ground feel, is something conventional shoes tend to mute.
+When I first tried barefoot shoes, the biggest difference wasn’t comfort—it was awareness.
+Feeling the ground beneath my feet changed how I moved, from walking to balancing on uneven terrain.
+This sensory connection, called ground feel, is muted by most conventional shoes.

 | Feature | Conventional Shoes | Barefoot Shoes |